hackclub/the-hacker-zephyr/zephyrnet/deployments.md

 # Introduction

-Below are exerpts from the private ZephyrNET planning repository created to work through deploy flows—initially, we created a captive-portal based authentication flow on an open network, then moving to a private-network based deploy flow.
+Below are excerpts from the private ZephyrNET planning repository created to work through deploy flows—initially, we created a captive-portal based authentication flow on an open network, then moving to a private-network based deploy flow.

 # Hotspot popup